BYO-UPM/Craneal_CT/README.md

 # Development of an algorithm to segment the skull structure using Deep Learning

-## Name: Yichun Sun
+## Yichun Sun

 ## Tutor: Juan Ignacio Godino Llorente

-This is repository for the final Master thesis work.
+This is the repository for the final Master thesis work.

-University: Universidad Politécnica de Madrid
+Universidad Politécnica de Madrid

-Master program: Msc. of Science in Signal Theory and Communications
+Msc. of Science in Signal Theory and Communications

 ### Contents